example42/example42.github.io/_drafts/2018-04-09-puppet_tutorial_part_1.md

 The `--test` option ensures that the agent process stays in foreground and is running one time only.

 You receive an information that the agent has created an SSL certificate, but it can not connect to the master.
-When no Puppet master is configured thr Puppet agent will try to connect to a system with name "puppet".
+When no Puppet master is configured the Puppet agent will try to connect to a system with name "puppet".

 As your Puppet server uses another hostname, we must provide information regarding the host to the puppet.conf file: